Home Guide Links Contact

 Copyright position: Low center

 This pin was sold on eBay without any identification or paperwork.
 Another pin without paperwork and with a vertical clasp, this does not match the variant above or the Apollo 9/10 variant below.
-The implication is that it likely comes from Apollo 7 or 8.
+The implication is that it likely comes from around the time of Apollo 7 or 8.

 Description: Silver Snoopy Pin